 810 Billiards and Bowling in Myrtle Beach and North Myrtle Beach

 Charter Fishing Is Great Along The Grand Strand

 Whether you want to catch the big one or just have fun, the Grand Strand offers fishing opportunities galore, for both pros and novices.
 You may have childhood memories of coming home with your dad to tell mom how you caught “a Pepsi bottle full and a bunch of little ones,” but it was likely just as much fun as if you would have caught the big one.

 Ultimately, however, it does not matter what you catch, because just like you did, your children will enjoy lasting memories about those trips to the beach, sitting for hours in the sand or on a fishy-smelling wooden bench on the pier, closely watching the tip of their fishing rods for the slightest bump.

-Huntington Beach and Myrtle Beach State Parks are two of the Grand Strand’s most popular family attractions.
-The former lays claim to over 300 bird species; an astonishing number that draws birdwatchers from around the globe.
+These are two of the Grand Strand’s most popular family attractions.
+Huntington Beach Park lays claim to over 300 bird species; an astonishing number that draws birdwatchers from around the globe.
 However, many of them are difficult to spot and require great diligence.
 The state’s most prolific seasonal bird is easily spotted during winter at both parks.